djannot/mesos-vulcanproxy/README.md

 etcdctl mkdir /mesos-vulcan/app1
 ```

-Finally, you need to indicate the Vulcanproxy frontends and backends to use for this Marathon app
+Finally, you need to indicate the Vulcanproxy frontends and backends to use for this Marathon app:

 ```
-etcdctl set /mesos-vulcan/s3pics/frontend f1
+etcdctl set /mesos-vulcan/app1/frontend f1
-etcdctl set /mesos-vulcan/s3pics/backend b1
+etcdctl set /mesos-vulcan/app1/backend b1
 ```

 ### Run

 This tool will:

-- determine what Mesos applications are running without a corresponding vulcand rule in etcd and to create the missing rules
+- determine what Mesos applications are running without a corresponding vulcand rule in etcd and create the missing rules
-- determine what vulcand rules exist in etdc for Mesos applications which aren't running anymore to delete them
+- determine what vulcand rules exist in etdc for Mesos applications which aren't running anymore and delete them

 The Syntax is pretty simple: